24PearlStreet Workshops

 Biography

-Paul Lisicky’s books include Later: My Life at the Edge of the World, The Narrow Door, Unbuilt Projects, and Lawnboy.
-His work has appeared in The Atlantic, Conjunctions, The Cut, Fence, The New York Times, and elsewhere.
-His awards include fellowships from the Guggenheim Foundation, the National Endowment for the Arts, and the Fine Arts Work Center.
-He directs the MFA Program in Creative Writing at Rutgers University-Camden, where he is editor of StoryQuarterly.
+Paul Lisicky’s seven books include Later: My Life at the Edge of the World, The Narrow Door, Unbuilt Projects and Lawnboy.
+His work has appeared in The Atlantic, Conjunctions, The Cut, Fence, The New York Times, Ploughshares, and elsewhere.
+His honors include fellowships from the Guggenheim Foundation, the National Endowment for the Arts, the Fine Arts Work Center, and the Rose Dorothea Award from the Provincetown Library.
+He is a Professor of English in the MFA Program at Rutgers University-Camden, where he is editor of StoryQuarterly.
 His seventh book, The Sky in It: A Life with Joni Mitchell, is forthcoming from HarperOne.